sfarmani/sfarmani.github.io/md/vps-hostbot-legacy.md

 ## Editing Config files

-### config.ini
+### aura.cfg
-The comments in your config.ini file should help clarify what you need to do for a certain field.
+The comments in your aura.cfg file should help clarify what you need to do for a certain field.

 After you edit the file, make sure to restart your bot. (see [here](#host-bot-restarting))

 ### mapcfgs
 You should only be editing files in this folder once you upload a new map.
-Then you would go into their respective `.ini` file and update the version number.
+Then you would go into their respective `.cfg` file and update the version number.

 After that, make sure you load the map config again by:
 1. logging into Warcraft III
-2. Whispering your bot: `/w botname !load twrpg` (replace `twrpg` for whatever your config file is named)
+2. Whispering your bot: `/w botname !load twre` (replace `twre` for whatever your config file is named)

 ## Alias commands
 Here is an explanation of the alias commands